philipschielke/ruse/readme.md

 example, (define + -) is allowed in Racket.)
 The intent of this interpreter is as a first interpreter in an intro programming languages class, so this approach was taken in order to allow the students to see the syntax directly in the grammar.
-Note, that this difference affects constructs such as '.  '(+ 3 4) which is perfectly legal in Racket, since + is a symbol.
-This is not legal in the supplied RUSE interpreter since + is part of the syntax of the language.
 This also makes accepting something like (map + '(1 2) '(3 4)) very challenging in RUSE.
 I have had students successfully implement map, even using the builtin syntactic operators.

+* quote ' does not allow syntatic forms to be quote.
+For example, '(+ 3 4) is perfectly legal in Racke, since + is a symbol not syntax.
+This is not legal in the supplied RUSE interpreter since + is part of the syntax of the language.
+No, syntatic forms can be quoted, e.g. 'lambda, 'define, etc.

 *Copyright Information*